data2health/Cloud-Tool-Architecture/README.md

 ## Milestones

-The milestones for this project is here:
+The milestones for this project are here:

 https://github.com/data2health/Cloud-Tool-Archtecture/milestones